sepal-contrib/sepal_mgci/doc/en.rst

 .. note::

     You can only select one area of interest.
-In some cases, depending on the input data, the process could take longer (see `_processing <processing>`).
+In some cases, depending on the input data, the process could take longer (see `calculation <calculation>`).

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/1_aoi_selection.PNG
    :align: center